alfonsobries/vue-tailwind/README.md

 ### 2.2 Or better yet, create your own theme:

-Let's say, for example, that for the specific needs of your project the text inputs should have a `blue two width border` instead of the default border, the button should has `more rounded borders`, and the primary button should be `purple`.
+Let's say, for example, that for the specific needs of your project the text inputs should have a `blue two width border` instead of the default border, the button should have `more rounded borders`, and the primary button should be `purple`.

 ::: tip